manojawsdevops/Devops_Docs/Git_labs.md

-git log -----------it will show the all logs including last commit id and commit message git commit --amend ----------it will help to change last commit message git pull --------------------it will help to pull the latest changes in remote repo git clone -------------------it will help to fetct all the data from remote repo git init --------------------it will initiaztion the repo in local system
+git log -----------it will show the all logs including last commit id and commit message git commit --amend ----------it will help to change last commit message git push origin main --force-----------it will apply in github

+git pull --------------------it will help to pull the latest changes in remote repo git clone -------------------it will help to fetct all the data from remote repo git init --------------------it will initiaztion the repo in local system